saattrupdan/saattrupdan.com/src/posts/2023-10-21-making-a-voice-bot.md

 talking.
 We can deal with this by recording short chunks continuously, and measure the maximum volume of the audio for each chunk.
 If the volume is sufficiently high then we interpret that as someone speaking, and we continue recording until the volume has been low for a specified number of seconds.
+This can be implemented like this:

 ```python
 NUM_SECONDS_PER_CHUNK = 0.25